Credible takeaways

 Many students rely on federal student loans to fund their education, most of which don't require a credit check.
 Bar study loans are private loans, and eligibility is determined by your credit.
 It's necessary to have solid credit to qualify, and the most favorable rates and terms are reserved for those with the highest credit scores.

 Still, bar exam loans tend to have higher interest rates and fees compared to federal loans.
 The interest rate for federal Direct Unsubsidized Loans for grad students in the 2024-25 year is 8.08%.
-In contrast, the interest rate for a private bar study loan from PNC Bank, for example, can range anywhere from 4.15% to 14.99% as of November 2024, depending on the loan term and whether the APR is fixed or variable.
+In contrast, the interest rate for a private bar study loan from College Ave, for example, can range anywhere from 8.19% to 14.49% as of May 2025.

 Benefits and protections